 Starring: Amy Adams, Jeremy Renner, Forest Whitaker, Michael Stuhlbarg, Tzi Ma

-The reflective themes of Arrival, like the burden of choice and one’s need to develop a bond amidst the harshest of times, may resonate with the depth and narrative exploration of cultural interactions in Starfield.
+The reflective themes of Arrival, like the burden of choice and one’s need to develop a bond amidst the harshest times, resonate with the depth and narrative exploration of cultural interactions in Starfield.

 2001: A Space Odyssey (1968)